 From Herington at the western end through Allen and Admire, you encounter the tall-grass prairie; from the eastern end in Osawatomie, about 50 miles southwest of Kansas City, the Flint Hills Nature Trail is more wooded.
 For much of this stretch through Ottawa and on to Osage City, the trail follows the Marais des Cygnes River, with the water just north of the pathway and river bluffs to the south.

-The trail is built upon an old railroad corridor, which was developed beginning in 1886the Council Grove, Osage City & Ottawa Railway (which serviced coal mining) and the Missouri Pacific.
+The trail is built upon an old railroad corridor, which was developed beginning in 1886—the Council Grove, Osage City & Ottawa Railway (which serviced coal mining) and the Missouri Pacific.
 The route fell out of service in the 1980s.
-Rails-to-Trails Conservancy later acquired and railbanked the corridor in 1995 and then transferred it to Kanza Rail Trails Conservancy (KRTC) to develop.
-In 2001 the all-volunteer nonprofit KRTC begun trail construction.
+Rails-to-Trails Conservancy later acquired and railbanked the corridor in 1995 and then transferred it to Kanza Rail-Trails Conservancy (KRTC) to develop.
+In 2001, the all-volunteer nonprofit began trail construction.

 As the overseeing body, KRTC divided the trail into geographic divisions, which manage the day-to-day operations and development of their local sections.
-As of 2010, 50 miles of the trail have been completed.
+As of 2013, more than 60 miles of the trail have been completed.
 KRTC hopes to have the trail fully smoothed-out with crushed stone in the next three to five years.

 The Osawatomie Trailhead is located directly south of the Kansas City metropolitan area.
 To get there, follow John Brown Highway west through town.
 The trail begins at the western city limit along the south side of the road.

 The Vassar Trailhead is located beside an old grain elevator (which is visible for several miles) near downtown Vassar.
-From US-75 Highway in Osage County, go east on K-68 Highway to K-268 Highway, then go north a couple miles to Vassar.
+From US 75 in Osage County, go east on State Route 268, then go north a short distance on Vassar Street to reach the trailhead in the small community.

 Parking areas are also found in Rantoul in Franklin County and in Admire in Lyon County.
 Parking is allowed at road crossings as long as cars don't block the public road or trail.